 Dragon's Milk - New Holland Brewing Company

-When you are trying to keep warm and sitting around a fire nothing gets the juices flowing like a bourbon barrel stout.
+When you're trying to keep warm and sitting around a fire nothing gets the juices flowing like a bourbon barrel stout.
 This is not a beer for the faint of heart, especially if you get the reserve as pictured here.
-At 12% to 17% abv it packs a potent punch, but the vanilla, coffee and chocolate mellow it out.
+At 12-17-percent ABV it packs a potent punch, but the vanilla, coffee and chocolate mellow it out.

 Big Bad Baptist - Epic Brewing Company

 Another amazing stout with a whiskey flavor.
 This beer is aged in whiskey barrels giving it a nice whiskey and somewhat smokey flavor.
 On a personal note this has quickly become one of my personal favorites.